( Sumber : www.islamonline.net )

 In the Name of Allah, Most Gracious, Most Merciful.
 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.
 Dear questioner, we are greatly pleased to receive your question which shows the confidence you place in us.
 May Allah reward you abundantly for your interest in knowing the teachings of Islam.
 There is nothing wrong, as far as Islam is concerned, in making a double intention by fasting the missed days of obligatory fasting in Ramadan as well as fasting the optional six days of Shawwal.
 However, some Muslim jurists state that it is recommended to make up for the missed fasts separately from fasting the six days of Shawwal so as to get extra reward.

-A person who has missed days of fasting in Ramadan may fast the optional six days of Shawwal with the intention of both making up for these missed days and observing the optional fasting of six days of Shawwal.
+In his response to the question, late Sheikh `Atiyyah Saqr, former head of Al-Azhar Fatwa Committee, states the following: A person who has missed days of fasting in Ramadan may fast the optional six days of Shawwal with the intention of both making up for these missed days and observing the optional fasting of six days of Shawwal.
 He or she will then get double benefit simultaneously: making up for the missed days and getting the reward of fasting the six days of Shawwal, for it is established in Islam that one's acts are judged by one's intentions.

 However, it is recommended that one makes up for the missed fasts separately from fasting the six days of Shawwal [so as to get extra reward].